 FME Server security is based on two primary concepts:

-- Users: The individual accounts that access FME Server.
+- Users: Users are the individual accounts that access FME Server.
 When FME Server is installed for the first time, default user accounts are created.
-Note that the default Status of these accounts, except the admin account, is Disabled.

-- Roles: Comprised of one or more users.
+- Roles: Roles are comprised of one or more users.

 FME Server security controls access to resources either through role-based or user-based access.